-Taga e 5 - continued from previous page Tags Attributes Description name Name of the section.
+Tags Attributes Description Defines a new section.
+A floating section only holds a declared size defSection attribute.
+A fixed section declares at least one of the start / end at- tributes.
+When this tag is empty, the section is a runtime section, and must define at least one of the start, end or size attributes.
+When this tag is not empty (when it holds a binary description), the section is an image section. name Name of the section.
 The section name may not be unique.
-However, it is recommended that you define a unique name if the section must be referred separately for memory positioning. start Optional.
-Expression defining the absolute start address of the sec- tion.
+However, Traine it is recommended that you define a unique name if the section must be referred separately for memory positioning. start Optional.
+Expression defining the absolute start address of the sec- Start tion.
 Must be resolved to a constant after the full load of the lsc file. end Optional.
 Expression defining the absolute end address of the section.
 Must be resolved to a constant after the full load of the lsc file. size Optional.
 Expression defining the size in bytes of the section.
-Invari- ant: (end-start)+1=size.
+Invari- 0120 ant: (end-start)+1=size.
 Must be resolved to a constant after the full load of the lsc file. align Optional.
 Expression defining the alignment in bytes of the section. rootSection Optional.
 Boolean value.
-Sets this section as a root section to be em- bedded even if it is not targeted by any embedded symbol.
-See also rootSection tag. symbolPrefix Optional.
+Sets this section as a root section to be em- 100130011011 bedded even if it is not targeted by any embedded symbol.
+See also oumbol Durofiv rootSection tag.
+Optional.
 Used in collaboration with symbolTags.
-Prefix of symbols embedded in the auto-generated section.
-See Auto-generated Sec- tions. symbolTags Optional.
+Prefix of symbols symbolPrefix embedded in the auto-generated section.
+See Auto-generated Sec- a such a 1 T a suc tions. symbolTags Optional.
 Used in collaboration with symbolPrefix.
 Comma sepa- rated list of tags of symbols embedded in the auto-generated section.
-See Auto-generated Sections.
-Defines a new global symbol.
-Symbol name must be unique in the defSymbol linker context name Name of the symbol. type Optional.
+See Auto-generated Sections. defSymbol Defines a new global symbol.
+Symbol name must be unique in the uer og moor linker context name Name of the symbol. type Optional.
 Type of symbol usage.
 This may be necessary to set the type of a symbol when using third party ELF tools.
 There are three types: - none : default.
 No special type of use function : symbol describes a function data: symbol describes some data. value The value "." defines a floating symbol that holds the current cur- sor position in a memory layout.
 (This is the only form of this tag that can be used as a memoryLayout directive) Otherwise value is an ex- pression.
 A symbol expression must be resolved to a constant after memory positioning. relocation Optional.
 The only allowed value is true.
 Indicates that the value of the symbol takes the address of the current cursor in the memory layout relocation space.
 Only allowed on floating symbols. rootSymbol Optional.
 Boolean value.
-Sets this symbol as a root symbol that must Ĩ be resolved.
+Sets this symbol as a root symbol that must be resolved.
 See also rootSymbol tag. weak Optional.
 Boolean value.
-Sets this symbol as a weak symbol. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ memoryLayout directive.
+Sets this symbol as a weak symbol. memoryLayout directive.
 Defines a named group of sections.
 Group group name may be used in expression macros START, END, SIZE.
 All mem- oryLayout directives are allowed within this tag (recursively). name The name of the group.
-Includes an lsc fragment file, semantically the same as if the fragment include contents were defined in place of the include tag. name Name of the file to include.
-When the name is relative, the file sepa- rator is /, and the file is relative to the directory where the current lsc file or fragment is loaded.
-When absolute, the name describes a platform-dependent filename.
-Root tag for an .lsc file. lsc name Name of the lsc file.
-The ELF executable output will be {name}.out, Hume and the map file will be {name}.map
+Hame Includes an lsc fragment file, semantically the same as if the fragment include contents were defined in place of the include tag.
+Continued on pert page